zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 - **`type($lhs)`, `type($rhs)`, `type($output)`** - Print the type of each operand.
 This produces output like `memref<4xf32>, memref<4xf32>, memref<4xf32>`.

 The generated parser reads text matching this pattern and constructs an `AddOp` instance.
 The generated printer writes text in this format.
 This bidirectional generation is powerful: one format specification ensures parsing and printing are consistent (no "I print X but parse Y" bugs).

-**Comparison with Chapter 8**.
-In Chapter 8, our add operation had no formal definition—it was just whatever text the Python `lower_add()` function emitted.
-There was no syntax specification, no type constraints, no parser.
-You couldn't write `nn.add` in MLIR text and parse it; you could only generate lowered linalg operations.
-With TableGen, `nn.add` is a first-class MLIR operation: you can write it in .mlir files, parse it with mlir-opt, optimize it with passes, and lower it with rewrite patterns.
-The operation exists independently of its lowering.

 **Generated C++ Class**.
 From this 10-line TableGen definition, mlir-tblgen generates approximately 200 lines of C++ in `NNOps.h.inc` and `NNOps.cpp.inc`.
 The generated `AddOp` class includes: